ZLHDUT/Kernelized-Subspace-Ranking-for-Saliency-Detection/README.md

 ## Saliency Map
-The saliency maps on SED1, SED2, SOD, PASCAL, MSRA, HKU-IS, THUR15K, ECSSD and DUT-OMRON datasets can be found on BaiDuYun Drive(https://pan.baidu.com/s/1bpJxNI3).
+The saliency maps on the SED1, SED2, SOD, PASCAL, MSRA, HKU-IS, THUR15K, ECSSD and DUT-OMRON datasets can be found in this repository.

 ## Contact
 tiantianwang.ice@gmail.com